-The original Hope Scholarship Tax Credit, now the AOTC, was enacted to help make college more affordable by reducing the cost of higher education relative to income.
-The AOTC is a valuable incentive for taxpayers to pursue higher education or to acquire new or enhanced job skills.
-In this way, the AOTC helps to expand, update, and keep competitive the knowledge and skills of our nation’s workforce.
+The AOTC - originally called the Hope Scholarship Tax Credit - was enacted to help make college more affordable by reducing the cost of higher education relative to income.
+The credit is a valuable incentive for taxpayers to pursue higher education or to acquire new or enhanced job skills.
+In this way, the AOTC helps to expand, update, and keep competitive the knowledge and skills of the American workforce.

-Federal tax credits for higher education expenses provide subsidies to taxpayers to encourage greater participation in higher education.
+Federal tax credits for higher education expenses encourage greater participation in higher education.
 Tax credits are subtracted directly from the amount of income tax a taxpayer owes the federal government.

-To claim the AOTC, taxpayers must report the qualified expenses, as well as the amount of certain scholarships, grants, and untaxed income used to pay the tuition and fees.
+To claim the AOTC, taxpayers must report qualified expenses - such as tuition and fees - as well as the amount of certain scholarships, grants, and untaxed income used to pay tuition and fees.
 Universities are required to send information on tuition and fees payments to each taxpayer and to the IRS in the form of a 1098-T statement.

 According to a 2016 Congressional Research Service report, “[d]ata confirm that the AOTC primarily benefits middle-income taxpayers, although lower-income taxpayers and upper-middle income taxpayers also receive the credit.”